LayerManager/layman/doc/rest.md

 - **name**: String.
 Name of the layer.
 - **uuid**: String.
 UUID of the layer.
 - **url**: String.
 URL of the layer.
 It points to [GET Layer](#get-layer).
 - *files_to_upload*: List of objects.
 It's present only if **file** parameter contained file names.
-Each object represents one file that server expects to be subsequently uploaded using [POST Workspace Layer Chunk](#post-workspace-layer-chunk).
+Each object represents one file that server expects to be subsequently uploaded using [POST Layer Chunk](#post-layer-chunk).
 Each object has following properties:
    - **file**: name of the file, equal to one of file name from **file** parameter
    - **layman_original_parameter**: name of the request parameter that contained the file name; currently, the only possible value is `file`